When Being Treated Differently Crosses a Legal Line

 In 2006, a female teacher accepted a position at a residential high school located on the Ball State University campus and tried to negotiate a higher starting salary.
 “The executive co-director told her that she didn’t need any more money because he knew her husband was a professor at Ball State, so they would have a fine salary between them,” says Cleveland.

-She remained employed there until 2018, when she discovered that male colleagues were earning substantially more for the same work.
+She remained employed there until 2018 when she discovered that male colleagues were earning substantially more for the same work.
 Cleveland filed a suit on her behalf, alleging gender discrimination under the Equal Pay Act and Title VII of the Civil Rights Act.

 They won on appeal.
 If pay is set unequally, even if it was years ago, and you continue to receive discriminatory paychecks from that initial decision, says Cleveland, the ongoing pay disparity provides sufficient grounds to pursue legal avenues.

-Attorneys recommend that those who feel unfairly targeted or experience an adverse employment action—such as a demotion, termination or failure to hire—should keep a detailed journal of events.
+Attorneys recommend that those who feel unfairly targeted or experience an adverse employment action—such as a demotion, termination, or failure to hire—should keep a detailed journal of events.
 Having a solid timeline is critical because age-related discrimination claims in Indiana must be submitted to the EEOC within 180 days, and all other claims within 300 days, says Jeselskis.

 It’s also prudent to report incidents to your employer’s human resources department.
-“In a harassment context, employers typically have the right to address it,” says Cleveland, who routinely advises clients on Family and Medical Leave Act disputes.
+“In a harassment context, employers typically have the right to address it,” says Cleveland, who routinely advises clients on Family and Medical Leave Act (FMLA) disputes.
 “You’ve got to tell your employer about it and give them an opportunity to correct it.
 If they don’t, then they may be exposed to additional legal ramifications.”

 Employees are sometimes hesitant to assert their rights or speak out about the mistreatment of coworkers because they risk losing their livelihood and access to employer-sponsored healthcare.
 It is a legitimate fear, the attorneys say.
 Retaliatory firings—while illegal—do occur, though anti-retaliation protections exist to shield whistleblowers.